 Ben Franklin Innovation Partnership

-Though this is technically a statewide program, it’s featured in the local category because it offers smaller loans to numerous science and technology businesses located in different regions of Pennsylvania.
+Though this is technically a statewide program, it’s featured in the local category because it offers smaller loans to numerous science and technology businesses located in different Pennsylvania regions.
 Most recipients wish to qualify for the aforementioned SBIR and STTR federal grants but cannot afford the required research expenses.

 Chicago Small Business Improvement Fund

-This matching grant goes to businesses that are currently renovating their physical property or businesses that have recently purchased additional property for expansion in the same region.
-You wouldn’t receive the funds, however, until you’ve completed and paid for your renovations or purchased your new property.
+This matching grant goes to businesses currently renovating their physical property or businesses that have recently purchased additional property for expansion in the same region.
+However, you wouldn’t receive the funds until you’ve completed and paid for your renovations or purchased your new property.
 The recipient would essentially make back the money they spent, which is where the “matching” aspect comes from.

 Miami Mom & Pop Small Business Grant

-This grant is meant for smaller, owned and operated businesses and can be used for a variety of purposes.
+This grant is meant for smaller, owned, and operated businesses and can be used for various purposes.
 In addition to purchasing equipment, inventory, building liability insurance, or security systems, recipients can put the funds towards launching marketing campaigns or minor physical renovations.

 New York City Fashion Manufacturing Initiative (FMI)